data-gymnasia/courses/content/multivariable-calculus/content.md

     center: img(src="images/sequence-converge.svg")

-Convergence to zero is apparent visually if make a scatter plot of $a_n$ versus $n$, because the points are getting closer to the horizontal axis as $n\to\infty$.
+Convergence to zero is apparent visually if make a scatter plot of $a_n$ versus $n$, because the points are getting arbitrariy close to the horizontal axis as we move further to the right.

 :::